renatoathaydes/safeson/README.md

 > To force a number into a specific type, use `Number`'s conversion methods like `number.floatValue()` or `number.intValue()`.

-## POJO Mapping
+## POJO and Record Mapping

-SafeSON also supports parsing JSON objects into POJOs (Plain-Old-Java-Object).
+SafeSON supports parsing JSON objects into [Java records](https://blogs.oracle.com/javamagazine/records-come-to-java).

-> As soon as records are released into Java, SafeSON will be able to support them with very little change.

-SafeSON was designed to support the upcoming [Java records](https://blogs.oracle.com/javamagazine/records-come-to-java), but for now, it can deserialize Java POJOs as long as they:
+POJOs (Plain Old Java Objects) are also supported as long as they:

-* have one or more public constructors defining the fields required to build it.
+* have one or more public constructors defining the fields required to build them.
 * were compiled with the `-parameters` option (to keep parameter names in bytecode).

-To avoid any possibility of unexpected classes being loaded by SafeSON, all POJO types must be whitelisted explicitly when creating a new instance of `JSON` by using the `Pojos` object.
+To avoid any possibility of unexpected classes being loaded by SafeSON, all POJO/record types must be whitelisted explicitly when creating a new instance of `JSON` by using the `Pojos` object.

 For example, a JSON object like this: